llpeterson/data/presentation.md

 - Uses compiled stubs

 An XDR integer is a 32-bit data item that encodes a C integer.
-It is represented in twos complement notation, with the most significant byte of the C integer in the first byte of the XDR integer and the least significant byte of the C integer in the fourth byte of the XDR integer.
+It is represented in twos' complement notation, with the most significant byte of the C integer in the first byte of the XDR integer and the least significant byte of the C integer in the fourth byte of the XDR integer.
 That is, XDR uses big-endian format for integers.
 XDR supports both